-He said there are lots of downsides to aging.
+He got asked about aging and said there are lots of downsides to aging.
 But one thing you get better at is understanding human behavior.
 And this is something you cannot get from books.

-You want to be able to identify the extremes of human behavior.
-You see them on TV every day.
+In particular, you want to be able to identify the extremes of human behavior.
+You can see them on TV every day.

-He says he has a one page agreement with Jorge Paolo of 3G, who is a good friend.
+He said he has a one page agreement with Jorge Paolo of 3G, who is a good friend.
 He mentioned 3G is more comfortable with leverage and paying higher prices.
 But they are also better operators and can impact their companies (Buffett is passive).
-He says they paid too much on their last deal.
+He says they paid too much on their last deal (Kraft Heinz).
 That was the problem.

-However, some brands are really stable.
+Some brands are really stable.
 They rise 1-2% in unit sales per year.
 Or decrease by about the same amount.
 But there is just not a lot of movement.
-And it has been this way for some brandsfor 80 years.
+And it has been this way for some brands for 80 years.
 So the volumes are predictable.
 And these businesses tend to have great ROICs.